MehmetMHY/cha/README.md

 [![Demo Video](./assets/thumbnail.png)](https://www.youtube.com/watch?v=zRnMu6OHNtU)

-*Click the image or go to https://www.youtube.com/watch?v=zRnMu6OHNtU*
+*Click the image or visit https://www.youtube.com/watch?v=zRnMu6OHNtU*

 </div>

 ## How To Set Up?

-### 1. Install cha
+### 1. Install `cha`

-Clone this repo, cd into it's directory, and run the following command to install or upgrade `cha`:
+Clone this repository, navigate to its directory, and run the following command to install or upgrade `cha`:

 ```bash
 pip3 install --upgrade .